yunpengn/ToDone/README.md

-# ToDone
+# To Done
 This project builds a task manager as a personal assistant in order to improve daily efficiency.
-Not tell you todos, but help them become dones.
+Not tell you todos, but help them become dones.<br>
-It is built by Ruby on Rails.
+It is built by __Ruby on Rails__.

 ## Introduction
-This project is meant for Assigment 3 of Computing for Voluntary Welfare Organisation (CVWO) at National University of Singapore (NUS).
+This project is meant for Assigment 3 of Computing for Voluntary Welfare Organisation (CVWO) at National University of Singapore (NUS).<br>
+It is carried out during the December break of AY2016/2017.

 Author: __Niu Yunpeng__<br>
 Matriculation No. __A0162492A__